Home

 Learning and practicing magic is fun and challenging and to keep it as stress-free as possible be prepared to coolly answer questions about your tricks and make a quick recovery when a trick goes wrong.
 Know the different types of people in your audience so you can deal with their sometimes offbeat behavior and study some key words you will use repeatedly as you continue on your magic career.

-A magician's answers for 'how’d you do that?'
+Snappy answers for “how’d you do that?”

 So you don’t look like an amateur, never reveal how you perform a magic trick.
 When someone asks you how you did your trick you need to say something, so try one of these snappy answers: